 There’s no doubt that this is not a super easy, toss-out on a busy weeknight meal, but it’s not hard to pull off if you have some time to devote to it.
 Get it ready ahead if you want, refrigerate, then bring it back out to sit on the counter for 30 minutes before browning and baking.
 The stuffing is easy but does take about 15 to 20 minutes, and while that’s cooking away and you are cooking your bacon is the perfect time to trim and prep your pork tenderloin.

 The hardest part of the recipe is trimming the silverskin and cutting the pork tenderloin so it lays nice and flat but that’s pretty simple with good instructions.
 Make sure to sharpen your knife and that job goes so quickly and easily!
 Sometimes I forget until I’ve started the cut, then I have to stop, clean everything up, pull out the knife sharpener and start again.
 And yes, even the best knives need to be sharpened, especially for a job like this.

 Cutting the Bacon Dried Cherry & Caramelized Onion Stuffed Tenderloin:

-Be patient with that cutting, taking long slices as you turn the tenderloin bit by bit because if you have a decent sized pork tenderloin, you’re going to want to cut it in a spiral rather than straight through from top to bottom, so it lays flat instead of what is basically two half moons connected at the bottom.
-Cut into the tenderloin about an inch deep and turning the tenderloin, with your knife at an angle, take small slices along the length, keeping the tenderloin at about 3/4’s inch thick.
+Be patient with that cutting, taking long slices as you turn the tenderloin bit by bit because if you have a decent-sized pork tenderloin, you’re going to want to cut it in a spiral rather than straight through from top to bottom, so it lays flat instead of what is basically two half-moons connected at the bottom.
+Cut into the tenderloin about an inch deep along the long length and turning the tenderloin, with your knife at an angle, take small slices along the length, keeping the tenderloin at about 3/4’s inch thick.
 Then go back to the other side and do the same.
 There’s a rough drawing at the bottom of the page, too.